eflows4hpc/image_creation/README.md

 ### Trigger an image creation

-This API endpoint allows the *end-user* to trigger the image creation
+This API endpoint allows the *end-user* to trigger the image creation.
+The request should include a description of the target machine and the identification of the workflow.

 #### Request